 10 Foods to Fight Candida

 Candida is one of the scientific names for yeast, which is a form of fungus.
-A very small amount naturally resides in your mouth and intestines to aid digestion, but your medications, diet, and environment can all change your normal balance of Candida.
-When it’s overproduced, it breaks down the wall of the intestines and enters directly into the bloodstream, where it releases toxic byproducts that can cause a leaky gut.
+A very small amount naturally resides in your mouth and intestines to aid digestion, however your medications, diet, and environment can all change your normal balance of Candida.
+When it’s overproduced, it breaks down the wall of your intestines and enters directly into your bloodstream, where it releases toxic byproducts that can cause a leaky gut.
 Symptoms of Candida overgrowth can range from digestive issues to depression.

 How Can I Treat it?